 Many of our clients come to us with concerns about their rights as an employee in California being violated.
 Whether it is through misclassification, an overtime violation, discrimination, or another type of employment claim, we have observed that these clients are generally not alone.
 In fact, more times than not, companies commit these blatant violations on a regular basis and as a matter of policy.
-At Hardin & Lott Employment Law, we have seen firsthand that there is power in numbers.
+At Hardin Law Group, we have seen firsthand that there is power in numbers.

 Class Action Employment Lawsuits in California